noamraph/nix-pills/pills/09-automatic-runtime.md

 of libraries, and thus the rpath has an important role.

-The build process adds the `gcc` lib path thinking it may be useful at runtime, but this isn\'t necessary.
+The build process adds the `gcc` lib path thinking it may be useful at runtime, but this isn't necessary.
 To address issues like these, Nix provides a tool called [patchelf](https://nixos.org/patchelf.html), which reduces the rpath to the paths that are actually used by the binary.

 Even after reducing the rpath, the `hello` binary would still depend upon `gcc` because of some debugging information.
 This unnecessarily increases the size of our runtime dependencies.
-We\'ll explore how `strip` can help us with that in the next section.
+We'll explore how `strip` can help us with that in the next section.

 ## Another phase in the builder